Marirow/Strawberi-CSS/README.md

 - Creates the 🍓 Button(s), allowing the other modules to use them.
 - Can be modified to change the style, size, and position of the 🍓 Button.

-### 🍓 Dialog Module
+### 🍓 Extra Module
-- Allows the user to quickly close "dialog" prompts, like pressing Enter on the keyboard.
+- Extra functionality for other modules, including what used to be the Dialog Module.
-- Makes the other modules faster and easier to use.
+- Allows the user to quickly close "dialog" prompts, same as pressing the Enter key.
 - Only affects "yes" prompts, not "cancel" prompts.

 ### 🍓 Fields Module